 Austin, TX, January 14, 2020 – Mosie Baby, makers of the first syringe designed specifically for at-home intracervical insemination (ICI), announces release of final clinical research study results on 350 participants, with a median age of 34.

 The clinical research study was conducted by Karina Loyo, Ph.D., MBA, CCDM on the use, efficiency, and safety of the at-home Mosie Kit.

 Among the main conclusions are the following:

-- 28.3% of Mosie Kit users got pregnant overall, and when broken out across six cycles the pregnancy rate was 17.4% per cycle, a result comparable or superior to pregnancy rates of both intrauterine insemination (IUI) and timed intercourse.
-Specifically, the pregnancy rates were compared to those reported by the American Pregnancy Association, which reports success with IUI being as high as 20% per cycle.
+- 28.3% of Mosie Kit users got pregnant overall, and when broken out across six cycles the pregnancy rate was 17.4% per cycle, a result comparable to pregnancy rates of intrauterine insemination (IUI).
+Pregnancy rates were compared to those reported by the American Pregnancy Association, which reports success with IUI being as high as 20% per cycle.
 Moreover, commonly cited IUI success rates range from 10% to 20% per cycle depending on the study.
-Conception odds from timed intercourse typically range between 15-25% in any given month.
+Conception odds from intercourse typically range between 15-25% in any given month.
 (Unmedicated IUI per cycle success rates hover around 10%).

 - The overall rate of pregnancy for people using Mosie with known fertility issues was 22%.